Romasa102/Romasa102/README.md

 # Hi there, I'm Masaaki Manabe! 👋

-I am a **BEng Computing student at Imperial College London** (Class of 2028) with a passion for Machine Learning, Competitive Programming, and Application Development.
+I am a **MEng Computing student at Imperial College London** (Class of 2029) with a passion for Machine Learning, Competitive Programming, and Application Development.

 Previously, I conducted research on **Guitar Audio Classification** with the NII/JST STELLA program and developed social coordination tools.